 The city was divided into four zones with a system of signals to facilitate locating fires when the Bell was sounded.
 Rubber coats and helmets were ordered for the men.
 Drills were started for them to learn more about handling situations and to be uniformed when they arrived at the fire scene.
 For six weeks prior to this decision the department had several fires which focused the attention of the city on the necessity of improving the department.

 In 1943, under the leadership of Chief Cecil Moody and the city council, the department was brought up to full strength and reorganized into a highly efficient department.
-They had drills so that the men could learn the many tasks that had to be done on the fire ground.
-The men that volunteered their time were Pete Henderson, Bill Best, W.R.
+They had drills so the firefighters could learn the many tasks that had to be done on the fire ground.
+Those that volunteered their time were Pete Henderson, Bill Best, W.R.
 Hardy, E.F.
 Bellflower, Aldine Lasseter, John Heller, Cap Arnold, Parker Riser, and Henry Mathews.
 Each man was assigned to special duties.

-In 1953, the department moved to Commerce Street along with the city hall into the new building that was built.
-The department purchased its third fire truck, a 1952 Peter Pirsch Pumper on a Ford F-7 Chassis, with a 750 GPM- 2 stage pump, a 500-gallon tank, and the equipment that was needed to supply it.
-(Costing $9,200)
+In 1953, the department moved to the Commerce Street location, along with city hall, into the new building built there.
+That building is now the Perry Volunteer Outreach building.
+The department purchased its third fire truck, a 1952 Peter Pirsch Pumper on a Ford F-7 Chassis with a pump capable of supplying 750 gallons per minute, a 500-gallon tank, and all equipment that was needed to supply it.
+Years later in 2008, this vehicle was found abandoned in a junkyard and over a two-year span was completely restored by a group of firefighters.
+It would be called Engine-21 and is still currently used for parades, wedding, and firefighter funerals.

-Chief Sirah Lawhorn retired in 1980, and Gary Hamlin became the second full-time Fire Chief, and the youngest Fire Chief in the State of Georgia at the age of twenty-four.
-Hiring’s continued with Joe Boone (‘80), William Hudson and Mark Borden (’81), Doug Straka and Berry Kaigler (’82), Charlie Green and Julias James (’83).
+Chief Sirah Lawhorn retired in 1980, and then firefighter Gary Hamlin became the second full-time fire chief, and the youngest fire chief in the State of Georgia at the age of twenty-four.
+The hiring continued with the addition of seven more personnel from 1980-83.

-In 1984, Chief Hamlin initiated the First Responder program.
+In 1984, Chief Hamlin initiated the first responder program.
 Perry Fire Department became the first fire department in all of Houston County to be trained and assist on medical calls.
 This called for more certification training and a lot of time from the firefighters, but it enabled the department to better serve the citizens of Perry, giving them some sort of medical treatment until an ambulance could arrive.
-This created a chain reaction throughout all of Houston County.
-Soon the Houston County Fire Department would follow and then years later the Warner Robins Fire Department would also follow the example of the Perry Fire Department.
+This would soon become the norm throughout all of county with the Houston County Fire Department receiving the same training.
+Years later, the Warner Robins Fire Department would also follow the example of the Perry Fire Department.

 In 1991, the Houston County Emergency Services E-911 went on line throughout the county.

-In 1996, Chief Hamlin along with city businessman Riley Young started a fund-raiser in order to purchase the department a Cairns I.R.I.S. system.
-This was a helmet mounted thermal (infrared) imaging system costing $25,000 that enabled firefighters to see in a smoke-filled environment.
-Without this equipment, firefighters could barely see his hand “6” inches in front of his face.
+In 1996, Chief Hamlin along with city businessman Riley Young, started a fund-raiser to purchase the department a Cairns I.R.I.S. system.
+This was a helmet mounted thermal imaging system costing $25,000 that enabled firefighters to see in a smoke-filled environment.
+With this equipment, firefighters now had the cutting-edge technology to see in smoke filled environments.
 It was stated: “if this unit helps in the saving of only one life, then at that time it will have paid for itself”.